 To prove the result, we use the recent results of Bridgeland and Smith \cite{BrSm}.
 Motivated by the work of physicists Gaiotto-Moore-Neitzke \cite{GMN}, they constructed stability conditions on a class of $\CY_3$ categories associated to triangulations of marked bordered surfaces from quadratic differentials with simple zeros.

-By considering quadratic differentials with zeros of order $N-2$ instead of simple zeros, we can generalize their framework in \cite{BrSm} for $\CY_3$ categories to $\CY_N$ categories.
+By considering quadratic differentials with zeros of order $N-2$ instead of simple zeros, we can generalize the framework of \cite{BrSm} for $\CY_3$ categories to $\CY_N$ categories.
 Here we only treat the simplest case that the surface is a disk with some marked points on the boundary.
-In the future, we expect that their framework is generalized to a class of $\CY_N$ categories associated to $N$-angulations of marked bordered surfaces, though the definition of these categories are not yet.
+In the future, we expect that the framework of \cite{BrSm} can be generalized to a class of $\CY_N$ categories associated to $N$-angulations of marked bordered surfaces, though these categories are not (well) defined yet.